-The potential benefits to citizens with a mental health disability, Children and Women who have experienced pregnancy and maternity, though increased access to woodlands, and through increased availability of suitable locations for Forest Schools and Kindergartens.
+Benefits to all citizens.
+The potential benefits may be greater to citizens with a mental health disability though increased access to woodlands, children and women who have experienced pregnancy and maternity, through increased availability of suitable locations for Forest Schools and Kindergartens.